-Christian Nationalists Taking Political Center Stage
+From Roy Moore To Tax Debate, A Spotlight On Christian Nationalism

 Many politicians base their votes and actions in large part on their religious beliefs, but Christian nationalists like Moore take that idea a step further.

-"What they're saying is that our laws and our regulations should be affirmatively guided by these Christian principles not just that individuals [should be] guided by these beliefs," says religion writer Sarah Posner, author of God's Profits: Faith, Fraud, and the Republican Crusade for Values Voters.
+"What they're saying is that our laws and our regulations should be affirmatively guided by these Christian principles, not just that individuals [should be] guided by these beliefs," says religion writer Sarah Posner, author of God's Profits: Faith, Fraud, and the Republican Crusade for Values Voters.

 The extent to which there should be an explicit Christian direction in the U.S. government has vigorously been debated in evangelical circles.

 An estimated 80 percent of white evangelicals supported Donald Trump in the 2016 presidential election, according to exit polls.
-What mattered to them was less Trump's Christian faith than their belief that as president he would appoint conservative Supreme Court justices and promote other causes reflective of their values.
+What mattered to them was less Trump's Christian faith than their belief that as president he would appoint conservative Supreme Court justices and promote other causes that reflect their values.

 This elevation of political priorities over character, however, has troubled some evangelical theologians.